-The transmit FIFO data register (SCFTDR) is a 16-byte FIFO register that stores data for serial transmission.
+The transmit FIFO data register (SCFTDR) is a FIFO register comprising sixteen 8-bit stages that stores data for serial transmission.
 When the SCIF detects that the transmit shift register (SCTSR) is empty, it moves transmit data written in the SCFTDR into SCTSR and starts serial transmission.
 Continuous serial transmission is performed until there is no transmit data left in SCFTDR.
 The CPU can always write to SCFTDR.

-When SCFTDR is full of transmit data (16 bytes), no more data can be written.
+When SCFTDR is full of transmit data (16 stages), no more data can be written.
 If writing of new data is attempted, the data is ignored.